codesphere-community/templates/README.md

 ```

 4. Add a Cover picture in the `.webp` format in your templates root directory.
-Name it like your templates folder (it is case sensitiv, be aware of spelling)
+Name it like your templates folder (it is case-sensitive)

 ```
 For example: if the folder's path is templates/Example/